22mahmoud/maw.sh/src/blog/uninstall-all-neovim-plugins/index.md

+---
-Slug:         uninstall-all-neovim-plugins
+slug:         uninstall-all-neovim-plugins
-Title:        Uninstall all neovim plugins
+title-prefix: Uninstall all neovim plugins
-Date:         Dec 02,2022
+date:         Dec 02,2022
-Author:       Mahmoud Ashraf
-Description:  This Article about using neovim on a Unix way.
+description:  This Article about using neovim on a Unix way.
-Keywords:     linux, neovim, vim
+keywords:     linux, neovim, vim
+---

 # Uninstall all neovim plugins

 [![the matrix movie scene](./thumbs/matrix.webp)](./matrix.jpg)